xu737/PeFAD/README.md

 ### Environment
 - Python Version: 3.8
 - PyTorch Version: 1.7.1
-- Run the following script for environment configuration:
+- Run the following script for environment configuration.
   ```shell
   pip install -r requirements.txt
   ```
 ### Datasets
-_SMD_, _PSM_, _SWaT_, and _MSL_ can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1gisthCoE-RrKJ0j3KPV7xiibhHWT9qRm)
+_SMD_, _PSM_, _SWaT_, and _MSL_ can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1gisthCoE-RrKJ0j3KPV7xiibhHWT9qRm).

 #### Dataset Details
 - Server Machine Dataset (SMD) is a 5-week-long dataset collected from a large Internet company with a time granularity of 1 minute.
 You can learn about it from